EmployeeIssues.comU.S. Employee Rights in Plain English

 Work hours employers may schedule for employees age 16 and older, under the Fair Labor Standards Act (FLSA).
 Includes information about work-hour restrictions under other Federal laws.

-Work Hours - Child Labor
+Work Hours for Minors - Child Labor

 Topics Related to Work Hours